googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 ![Linear gradients with different rotations using the pad extend mode.](images/colr_linear_gradients_pad.png)

-**Figure 5.12 Linear gradients with different rotations using the pad extend mode.**
+**Figure 5.12 Linear gradients with different rotations using the pad extend mode**

 ![Linear gradients with different rotations using the repeat extend mode.](images/colr_linear_gradients_repeat.png)

-**Figure 5.13 Linear gradients with different rotations using the repeat extend mode.**
+**Figure 5.13 Linear gradients with different rotations using the repeat extend mode**

 ![Linear gradients with different rotations using the reflect extend mode.](images/colr_linear_gradients_reflect.png)

-**Figure 5.14 Linear gradients with different rotations using the reflect extend mode.**
+**Figure 5.14 Linear gradients with different rotations using the reflect extend mode**

 NOTE: When a linear gradient is combined with a transformation (see 5.7.11.1.5), the appearance will be the same as if the gradient were defined using the